Tai Odiase: College career

 Odiase, a three-year captain, played 130 games at UIC from 2014 to 2018.
 He started 117 times, including all 102 under Steve McClain leadership.
 The Glenwood, Ill., native was named the Horizon League Defensive Player as both a junior and senior and he is one of only three players in Horizon League history to be named to the conference's All-Defensive Team three times.
 Odiase is the all-time leader for both UIC and the Horizon League with 361 career blocks.
 That number places him tied for 37th on the NCAA's all-time list with Harvey, Ill., native Melvin Ely.
 As a senior, he averaged 9.3 points, 5.6 rebounds and 3.1 blocks per game.

 Professional career

 After finishing his college career at UIC, Odiase joined Iberostar Tenerife of the Liga ACB until the end of the season.
 After going undrafted in the 2018 NBA draft, Odiase joined the Phoenix Suns in the NBA Summer League.
 Odiase joined Lavrio of the Greek Basket League thereafter.
 In December 2019, Odiase was acquired by the Greensboro Swarm of the NBA G League.
 On February 24, 2020, he finished with 14 points, six rebounds and a block against the Long Island Nets.
 Odiase averaged 4.8 points, 3.7 rebounds and 1.3 blocks per game.
 On July 22, he signed with BG Göttingen of the Basketball Bundesliga.

 On June 14, 2021, he has signed with EWE Baskets Oldenburg of the Basketball Bundesliga.

 On July 14, 2022, he signed with Germani Basket Brescia of the Lega Basket Serie A.

+On July 3, 2023, he signed with Prometey of the Latvian-Estonian Basketball League.

+On June 20, 2024, he signed with Bahçeşehir Koleji of the Basketbol Süper Ligi (BSL).

+National team

+In August 2024, The Puerto Rican Basketball Federation (FBPUR) authorizes the approval of the naturalization process of Tai Odiase in order to be able to represent Puerto Rico on the world stage.